Maimonides and Aquinas

 2. We recognize this gradation through comparison with a maximum.
 (Again, objective.
 Not an intra-mental phenomenon.)

 3. This maximum is the cause of the value in things.
-(Things are more or less good depending on how well they reflect this standard.)
+(Things are more or less good depending on how well they reflect or share in this standard.)

 2. An alternate version quite popular in the 19th and 20th centuries: If there is no God then there is no objective moral order.
 Because --

 a.... objectivity...a reality independent of human opinion.
 A source outside of us.

 b.... normativity...there's a reason to be good.
 "You ought..." implies a reason to act.
 So it's got to make a difference to you whether you're good or bad.

 ...and without God we can't get the objectivity and normativity that we need -- an ultimate source for value and a source for final justice...or was that a Jean-Claude van Dam film?